yellowwoods12/Movie-Theatre-System/README.md

 3) connection.js => contains the connection details of the server with the database.
 4) Line 21 server.js also contains `cron jobs` which automatically deletes the expired records from the DB after every 8 hours.
 5) tests => This directory contains screenshots for the api testing through Postman.

+## Testing

+**The entire collection containing the tests and the variables is present in Postman directory.**

 **Note: I have written tests for each end-point which I tested using Postman only.
 The test conditions and results are visible in the screenshots present in tests directory.**